afshinamighi/Courses/FCSPy/week02/inf-fcspy02.md

  - not( x%2 == 0 or ( y>=0 or z==0))
 ```

-8. Finish all the exercises provided [here](https://github.com/afshinamighi/Courses/blob/main/basecamp/week02/inf-bc-w02-python.md).
+5. Finish all the exercises provided [here](https://github.com/afshinamighi/Courses/blob/main/basecamp/week02/inf-bc-w02-python.md).

 ## Problems:

 1. quotient and remainder: Input values X and Y. Then, print numbers A, B and C, such that: A is the result(quotient) of float division of X and Y, B is the result of floor division of X and Y, and C is the remainder when you divide X by Y.
-2. seconds to h:m:s: Ask the user to input one numerical value representing time measured in seconds.
+2. seconds to h : m : s : Ask the user to input one numerical value representing time measured in seconds.
 Then, print it out in a form that is showing hours : minutes : seconds.
 3. area of a triangle: Write a program that will print and calculate the area of a triangle.
 User should give the base and the height of the triangle.
 4. sum of the areas of two triangles: Write a program that will print and calculate the sum of the areas of two triangles.
 User should give the bases and the heights of both triangles.
 5. exchange values without “helper” variable: Write a program that will ask the user to input two numeric values and store them in variables A and B. Then, exchange the values so that A gets the value of B and B gets the value of A, but without using helper variable.
 Print out values of variable A and variable B.